5 Great Cuban Sandwiches In Austin

-We write about a lot of sandwiches these days - from banh mi and tortas to po’boys - but no sandwich directory (is that a thing?) would be complete without one of the most classic of them all, the Cuban.
-It’s a simple sandwich, typically consisting of just five ingredients - ham, roast pork, pickles, mustard, and Swiss cheese - making its execution all the more important.
+We write about a lot of sandwiches—from banh mi and tortas to po’boys—but no sandwich directory (is that a thing?) would be complete without one of the most classic of them all, the Cuban.
+It’s a simple sandwich, typically consisting of just five ingredients—ham, roast pork, pickles, mustard, and Swiss cheese—making its execution all the more important.
 But we wanted to find out what makes the perfect Cuban sandwich, so we consulted the closest thing we know to a Cuban sandwich expert: Infatuation Miami editor, Ryan Pfeffer.

 ”I think a Cuban sandwich is made or broken by how well it’s pressed.
 When you get one that’s perfectly crispy, it just contrasts with the tender pork and melted cheese so beautifully.
 On the flip side, there are few things sadder than a soft, floppy Cuban sandwich.” - Ryan

 With that knowledge under our belt, we decided to seek out the best, non-floppy Cuban sandwiches in Austin.
-Here are five of our favorites.
+Here are a few of our favorites.

 The folks at Cuba 512 certainly know how to make a Cuban sandwich.
 The menu lists all the standard components - roast pork, ham, Swiss cheese, pickles, mustard, and pressed Cuban bread - but where they excel is in the ratio of these ingredients and how well they all work together in balance.
 The roast pork here is juicy and tender and we really liked how finely-pulled it was - it allows for all the flavors to shine through while still getting an even distribution of everything in each bite.
 And the Cuban bread is pressed just enough to add a crispy textural contrast to all the soft wonders that lie inside.